firubii/MintWorkshop/README.md

 Press `Editor->Close Tab` or `Ctrl+W` to close the currently selected editor tab.
 Use `Editor->Close All Tabs` or `Ctrl+Shift+W` to close all of them.

-Press `File->Build` or `Ctrl+B` to build the archive in place, where the original opened file is.
+Right-click an archive and select `Build` to build the archive in place, where the original opened file is.

-Press `File->Build As` or `Ctrl+Shift+B` to build the archive somewhere else.
+Right-click an archive and select `Build As...` to build the archive somewhere else.
 The place where you build this to is saved and will be used by the `Build` operation.

 # Credits